mozilla-conduit/review/README.md

 This will run all the Python 3.8 tests in a dockerized environment.
 This step takes a while, so you might want to run `pytest` for working on your changes, as explained above.

+#### Circle CI on Windows

+As of the time of writing, `circleci-cli` on Windows does not allow you to execute Windows tests locally.
+When CircleCI is running your windows tests remotely, it will use a Windows Orb that is configured to use a special Windows executor that is preloaded with various development packages.
+The Windows virtual machine will use Miniconda to bootstrap the Python environment, which can cause some problems when installing additional requirements.
+The `generate-windows` container that is used to generate requirements files for Windows can be used to run your tests, as well as to test package installation.
+To do that, run the following commands:

+- `docker-compose run generate-windows powershell.exe`
+- `cd C:\review`
+- `pip install dev\requirements\windows.txt`
+- `pytest`

 ### Submitting patches